danielfm/danielfm.github.io/_drafts/five-months-of-kubernetes.md

 application images as soon as they were built by our continuous integration system.

-Just as a proof of concept, we quickly hacked together a small JavaScript function in [AWS Lambda][lambda] (based on [this article][lambda-article]) that automatically updated the corresponding deployment object whenever it received a merge notification in which the tests passed.
+Just as a proof of concept, we quickly hacked together a small function in [AWS Lambda][lambda] (based on [this article][lambda-article]) that automatically updated the corresponding deployment object whenever it received a merge notification in which the tests passed.

 > This small Lambda function has now evolved into a major component in our